TRUEeevee/MineTowerDefense/README.md

 # MineTowerDefense
-A Minecraft based Tower Defense made by a couple of losers wanting to have some fun!
+A project where 2 pro gamers make a tower defense